komfiGolabi/Free-2-Be-Fit-MS1-Kamila-Golebiowska/README.md

 * I had some issues with responsivenesss so I used media querys to fix the issues,for example in an 768px screen the navbar wasnt responsive, so I had to change the font size of the links.

  ### Existing Bugs
- * On 768px screen the Instagram icon appears next to Facebook link instead of Instagram link.

  * Background photos might sometimes load slower.